oracle/dotnet-db-samples/samples/dotnet-core/autonomous-db/README.md

 This repository has ADB code samples for ODP.NET Core, managed ODP.NET, and unmanaged ODP.NET.
 This directory contains the ODP.NET Core sample.
 The other ODP.NET Autonomous DB samples are located [here](https://github.com/oracle/dotnet-db-samples/tree/master/samples/autonomous-db).

-The "asp.net-core" subdirectory contains an ADB sample using ASP.NET Core and ODP.NET Core.
+The "web" subdirectory contains an ADB sample using ASP.NET Core and ODP.NET Core.